Koszhan/github-example/README.md

 # github-example
-My first atemption to create project in GitHub
+My first attemption to create project in GitHub